Wildlife in Sri Lanka | What to expect on your holiday

 Sadly, the leopard is an endangered species in Sri Lanka, with the numbers declining over the past few years.
 However, many government and private organizations are working hard towards leopard conservation, trying to make a difference in the diminishing numbers of these beautiful and elusive cats.

-Would you like a Sri Lanka trip like Lucy's?
+Would you like a Sri Lanka trip like Beatriz's?

-We had the pleasure of assisting Lucy's family on their two-week holiday in Sri Lanka, and they absolutely loved it.
+We had the pleasure of assisting Beatriz's family on their two-week holiday in Sri Lanka, and they absolutely loved it.
 Would you also like a hassle-free family holiday?
 Please drop us a message specifying your requirements, and we will get back to you with a tailor-made Sri Lanka tour package within 24 hours.

-Would you like a Sri Lanka trip like Lucy's?
+Would you like a Sri Lanka trip like Beatriz's?

-We had the pleasure of assisting Lucy's family on their two-week holiday in Sri Lanka, and they absolutely loved it.
-Would you also like a hassel free family holiday?
+We had the pleasure of assisting Beatriz's family on their two-week holiday in Sri Lanka, and they absolutely loved it.
+Would you also like a hassle-free family holiday?
 Please drop us a message specifying your requirements, and we will get back to you with a tailor-made Sri Lanka tour package within 24 hours.

 3. The marine wildlife; Blue Whales